faberNovel/heart/modules/heart-api/README.md

     }
     ```

-    The request's body depends of the analysis module; read their README.
+    The analysis configuration set with the request's body follows the JSON format, and depends of the analysis module; read their README.